cosmos/ibc/papers/2020-05/src/channels.md

 - The `state` is the current state of the channel end.
 - The `ordering` field indicates whether the channel is ordered or unordered.
 This is an enumeration instead of a boolean in order to allow additional kinds of ordering to be easily supported in the future.
-- The `counterpartyPortIdentifier` identifies the port on the counterparty chain which owns the other end of the channel.
+- The `counterpartyPortIdentifier` identifies the port on the counterparty ledger which owns the other end of the channel.
-- The `counterpartyChannelIdentifier` identifies the channel end on the counterparty chain.
+- The `counterpartyChannelIdentifier` identifies the channel end on the counterparty ledger.
 - The `nextSequenceSend`, stored separately, tracks the sequence number for the next packet to be sent.
 - The `nextSequenceRecv`, stored separately, tracks the sequence number for the next packet to be received.
 - The `nextSequenceAck`, stored separately, tracks the sequence number for the next packet to be acknowledged.